-Proposed Nasdaq Capital Market symbol DMAC
+The Nasdaq Capital Market symbol DMAC

-- (1) The number of common shares to be outstanding after this offering is based on 7,839,176 common shares outstanding as of September 30, 2018 and excludes: - 639,359 common shares issuable upon the exercise of stock options outstanding under the DiaMedica Therapeutics Inc. Stock Option Plan as of September 30, 2018, at a weighted-average exercise price of \$7.87 per share; - 21,183 common shares issuable upon the settlement of deferred share units outstanding under the DiaMedica Therapeutics Inc. Deferred Share Unit Plan as of September 30, 2018; - 123,374 common shares reserved for future issuance under the DiaMedica Therapeutics Inc. Stock Option and DiaMedica Therapeutics Inc. Deferred Share Unit Plans as of September 30, 2018; - 825,264 common shares issuable upon the exercise of outstanding warrants as of September 30, 2018, at a weighted average exercise price of \$6.67 per share; and - 200,000 common shares issuable upon the exercise of the warrant that will be issued to the underwriter in connection with this offering, with an exercise price equal to 120% of the initial public offering price per share.
+- (1) The number of common shares to be outstanding after this offering is based on 7,839,176 common shares outstanding as of September 30, 2018 and excludes: - 639,359 common shares issuable upon the exercise of stock options outstanding under the DiaMedica Therapeutics Inc. Stock Option Plan as of September 30, 2018, at a weighted-average exercise price of \$7.87 per share; - 21,183 common shares issuable upon the settlement of deferred share units outstanding under the DiaMedica Therapeutics Inc. Deferred Share Unit Plan as of September 30, 2018; - 123,374 common shares reserved for future issuance under the DiaMedica Therapeutics Inc. Stock Option and DiaMedica Therapeutics Inc. Deferred Share Unit Plans as of September 30, 2018; - 825,264 common shares issuable upon the exercise of outstanding warrants as of September 30, 2018, at a weighted average exercise price of \$6.81 per share; and - 205,000 common shares issuable upon the exercise of the warrant that will be issued to the underwriter in connection with this offering, with an exercise price equal to 120% of the initial public offering price per share.

-Except as otherwise indicated, all information in this prospectus reflects the consummation of the 1-for-20 share consolidation of our common shares effected on November 15, 2018 and assumes the following:
+Except as otherwise indicated, all information in this prospectus reflects the consummation of the 1-for-20 share consolidation of our common shares effected on November 15, 2018 and assumes no exercise of the options or warrants described above after September 30, 2018.